|Nutritional Guidelines (per serving)|

 Peel the apples; core and dice.
 Toss the apples in a bowl with the lemon juice.

 Let the filling cool.
-If not making the pies right away, store in the refrigerator for up to 2 days.
-The filling may also be frozen for up to 9 months.
+If not making the pies right away, store in the refrigerator for up to two days.
+The filling may also be frozen for up to nine months.

-In a large bowl, whisk together the flour, 1/2 teaspoon of salt, 1 tablespoon of sugar, and vanilla powder, if using.
+In a large bowl, whisk together the flour, 1/2 teaspoon salt, 1 tablespoon sugar, and vanilla powder, if using.

-Add the butter pieces to the flour mixture and mix using a pastry blender, fingers, or a food processor just enough to make a crumbly mixture with some pea-size pieces of butter still intact.
-About 8 to 10 pulses using a food processor.
+Add the butter pieces to the flour mixture and mix using a pastry blender, fingers, or a food processor just enough to make a crumbly mixture with some pea-sized pieces of butter still intact, about 8 to 10 pulses using a food processor.

 If using the food processor, transfer the flour and butter mixture to a large bowl.
 Add about 6 tablespoons of the ice water to the flour and butter mixture and toss together until moistened.
 Continue adding small amounts of water until the mixture begins to form clumps.